localstack/snowflake-docs/content/en/getting-started/installation/index.md

 To update the Snowflake Docker container, pull the latest image and restart the container.
 The `latest` tag is the nightly build of the Snowflake Docker image.

-## LocalStack Extension mechanism
+## LocalStack Extension mechanism (deprecated)

 The LocalStack Extension mechanism allows you to install and manage extensions for LocalStack.
 Extensions are packaged as Python applications, and can be installed using:

 1. [`localstack` CLI](https://docs.localstack.cloud/getting-started/installation/#localstack-cli)
 2. [Docker Compose](https://docs.docker.com/compose/install/)

+Note that installing the Snowflake emulator via the LocalStack Extension mechanism is deprecated by now, and is not guaranteed to work with all versions of LocalStack.
+We recommend using the custom LocalStack Snowflake Docker image, described further above in this document.

 ### `localstack` CLI